NAMI Minnesota

 Impact and Programs

-Community or Constituency Served Children and adults with mental illnesses and their families
+Community or Constituency Served Children and adults with mental illnesses and their families throughout the state of Minnesota.

-Geographic Area Served State of Minnesota
+Geographic Area Served Entire state of Minnesota

 Reports & Finances